Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 84% of Danish websites violate cookie consent rules.
 70% fire tracking cookies before asking permission.
+In plain English: 7 sites in 10 track first and ask later.
 Datatilsynet just made cookie enforcement a 2026 priority.
-If you run a website in Denmark and use cookie-based analytics, the question is not whether you're compliant.
+If you run a website in Denmark and use cookie-based analytics, the question isn't whether you're compliant.
 It's whether you get caught before you fix it.
-And Google Analytics is not in the clear.
+And Google Analytics isn't in the clear.

 Key Takeaways

 • Denmark has zero consent exemptions for analytics cookies.
-Unlike France (22 approved tools) or Spain (first-party exemption), every analytics cookie on a Danish website requires prior opt-in consent under the Cookiebekendtgorelsen.
+Unlike France (a formal analytics exemption) or Spain (first-party exemption), every analytics cookie on a Danish website requires prior opt-in consent under the Cookiebekendtgorelsen.

 • 84% of Danish websites have cookie compliance violations, and 70% fire tracking cookies before consent.
 Datatilsynet made cookie enforcement a top priority for 2026, coordinating inspections with Digitaliseringsstyrelsen.